 Brookline is a larger medium-sized town located in the state of Massachusetts.
-With a population of 59,334 people and 12 constituent neighborhoods, Brookline is the 18th largest community in Massachusetts.
-Brookline has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 59,195 people and 12 constituent neighborhoods, Brookline is the 18th largest community in Massachusetts.
+Much of the housing stock in Brookline was built prior to World War II, making it one of the older and more historic towns in the country.

 Brookline home prices are not only among the most expensive in Massachusetts, but Brookline real estate also consistently ranks among the most expensive in America.

 Brookline is a decidedly white-collar town, with fully 97.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brookline is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Brookline who work in management occupations (14.36%), teaching (12.64%), and healthcare (12.58%).

 And if you like science, one thing you'll find is that Brookline has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Brookline has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Brookline is also a town of artists.
 Brookline has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brookline’s character.